devindazzle/SCNVector3Extensions/README.md

 ## What can SCNVector3Extensions do for you?

-It extends 'SCNVector3' sp you can do:
+It extends 'SCNVector3' so you can do:

 ```swift
 let v1 = SCNVector3Make(0, 1, 2)